RoadieHQ/marketing-site/content/docs/integrations/aws-resources/index.md

 You can additionally use the following tags to indicate relationships within the catalog:
-`system` -> To indicate that this AWS resources is part of a system (expected value: fully qualified name) `domain` -> To indicate that this AWS resources is part of a system (expected value: fully qualified name) `dependsOn`  -> To indicate that the resource depends on something (expected value: comma separated list of fully qualified names)
+`system` -> To indicate that this AWS resources is part of a system (expected value: fully qualified name) `domain` -> To indicate that this AWS resources is part of a domain (expected value: fully qualified name) `dependsOn`  -> To indicate that the resource depends on something (expected value: comma separated list of fully qualified names)
 `dependencyOf` -> To indicate that the resource is a dependency of something  (expected value: comma separated list of fully qualified names)